 Once you have established these shared values you can start to plan steps.

-In short, if you agree on our answers to the questions above, you naturally will agree on moving forward with the principles of They Ask, You Answer.
+In short, if you agree with our answers to the questions above, you naturally will agree on moving forward with the principles of They Ask, You Answer.

 Why They Ask, You Answer is a sales effort, not a marketing one